polyformproject/commercial.polyformproject.org/terms.md

 {{/maintenance=version}}

 {{#maintenance=term}}
 This agreement covers the specific version of the software on the order, plus any new versions of the software that the vendor makes generally available to customers, or specifically provides to the customer, while this agreement continues.
-The vendor agrees to make new version of the software fixing bugs and addressing other technical issues identified by its staff and pointed out by customers.
 {{/maintenance=term}}

 {{#modification=yes}}